NorahSalem/fend-web-optimization/README.md

 To run optimizations go to this project root level and run `grunt dist` on your terminal.

 #### PageSpeed Insights
-To run PageSpeed Insights, on your terminal, go to the `dist` folder and run `ws -c` to open a local server o port 8000 with cache and GZip enabled.
+To run PageSpeed Insights, on your terminal, go to the `dist` folder and run `ws -c` to open a local server on port 8000 with cache and GZip enabled.
 Keep this terminal open.
 Open another terminal on the `dist` folder and run `grunt`.
 Soon results for desktop and mobile will show up on your terminal.

+#### How To Run The Tests

+Here's the order you should run the tasks and get the server up so the `psi` tests will work correctly:

+1. `grunt dist` at root level
+2. `ws -c` at `dist` folder
+3. `grunt` at root level

 ### What did I do?